-Why you need a plan for your creative business (but not a business-plan)
+Why you need a plan for your side-hustle if you want it to grow

-As someone who could happily draw up plans all day long, has made itineraries for hen weekends complete with daily schedule and who's always got a huge quarterly planner on my wall, I’m a huge advocate for having a plan.
+As someone who could happily draw up plans all day long, has made itineraries for hen weekends complete with daily schedules and hasalways got a huge quarterly planner on my wall, I’m a huge advocate for having a plan.
 If you want to make stuff happen, if you want to make your ideas a reality, you need a plan.

 Unless you’re seeking investment rather than looking to grow organically, I don’t see any need for you to have a formal business plan, unless it's something that you think will help to keep you focussed on the big picture over the longer term.

-I do however strongly believe that a quarterly plan that's stuck to your studio wall, that you can glance at everyday is a really powerful tool that will help you achieve those goals you've got for your business.
-Here's why.
+I do however strongly believe that a quarterly plan that's stuck to your wall, that you can glance at everyday, is a really powerful tool that will help you make your ideas a reality, for lots of reasons.

 It keeps you focused